The Highest Credit Scores Explained

 For others who have a more modest credit issue, you might want to try a company such as Credit Karma.
 Credit Karma can best be described as a credit improvement company.
 They provide you with the knowledge to make the right credit decisions.

-It should be noted that Credit Karma provides its own credit scoring information on consumers as well.
+It should be noted that Credit Karma provides credit scoring information on consumers as well.
 However, I would not use this figure as lenders giving loans for homes or other significant purchases do not use their figures.

 Credit scores used for mortgages are strictly FICO and VantageScore.